bbk-pij-2012-20/JavaExercises/04_RECURSION/readme.md

 <h1>Recursion</h1>

-Calculating Fibonacci numbers<br/>
+The exercises (5.2b and 14.1) cover three different approaches to calculating Fibonacci numbers.
+They are:<br/>
-Iteration vs Recursion vs Recursion with Memoization.
+Iteration **vs** Recursion **vs** Recursion-with-Memoization.

-On the whole, it would seem that iteration comes out marginally better than recursion-with-memoization for the larger calculation of 45th.
-Iteration is marginally slower than recursion-with-memoization for the 15th.
+On the whole, it would seem that iteration comes out marginally better than recursion-with-memoization for the larger calculation of 45th.<br/> Iteration is marginally slower than recursion-with-memoization for the 15th.<br/>
 Recursion-without-memoization is more than 20-fold slower for 15th and as much as 200,000 times slower for the 45th.

 Times taken to calculate the **15th** Fibonacci number --